Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 - One VPC with a `/16` CIDR.
 - Public subnets in multiple AZs, each with a route to an Internet Gateway (IGW).
-- Private subnets using a NAT gateway for outbound internet access.[web:43][web:44]
+- Private subnets using a NAT gateway for outbound internet access.

 Example: